 - Use the mixture described above immediately after mixing and do not store it.
 It can explode if kept in a closed container.

-- Be careful not to get the solution in your dog’s eyes.
+- Be careful not to get the and solution or shampoo in your dog’s eyes.

 - Don’t leave the mixture on your dog’s coat for too long.
 Peroxide may bleach your dog’s fur.